Eight Siemens workers rescued from Iraq, says Germany

 Last week Sunni militants moved into the northern town of Baiji, home to Iraq's largest refinery, before later withdrawing to nearby villages.

 Spiegel online reported that Iraqi military helicopters and an aircraft chartered by Siemens had flown the foreign workers out of the danger zone on Sunday.
-The technicians had been modernizing the plant.
+The technicians had been modernising the plant.

 Siemens declined to comment.